 A new Nielsen report has confirmed what we’ve already known as Black consumers: there is power in the Black dollar.
 And, it is making more and more headlines.
-Published earlier this month, the “Black Dollars Matter: The Sales Impact Of Black Consumers” report is the company’s eight report on Black spending.
-This report focuses on Black spending as a whole, our mainstream influence and the impact of Black Twitter and other social media.
+Published earlier this month, the “Black Dollars Matter: The Sales Impact Of Black Consumers” report is the company’s eighth report on Black spending.
+This report focuses on Black spending as a whole, our mainstream influence, and the impact of Black Twitter and other social media.

 With $1.2 trillion in total spending power, the research also shows that our buying habits also influence how our non-Black counterparts spend their money.

 “Our research shows that Black consumer choices have a ‘cool factor’ that has created a halo effect, influencing not just consumers of color but the mainstream as well,” said Cheryl Grace, Senior Vice President of U.S. Strategic Community Alliances and Consumer Engagement, Nielsen.